BGehrels/FlockDB-Client/README.md

  		.selectEdges(8, 9, OUTGOING).withPageSize(20) // retrieves the first 20 outgoing edges from node 8 in graph 9
  		.execute()

-The paging options allway belong to the last added selection.
+The paging options always belong to the last added selection.
 You may also specify a page offset by giving the id of the first node of a page:

  	List<PagedEdgeList> edgeLists = myFlockConnection